Literature, Politics and National Identity in Modern China

 - FHEQ Level:

 - Year 2, Year 3 of 3 or Year 4

 - Taught in:

-- Term 1
+- Term 2

 Objectives and learning outcomes of the module

-On successful completion of this module a student will be able to:
+On successful completion of this module a student will be able to

-- demonstrate an ability to work individually in researching, synthesizing, and preparing for seminars and written course work
+- Show confidence in articulate ideas and knowledge for seminars and written course work.

 Scope and syllabus

 The following syllabus is for guidance only and is subject to alteration at the discretion of the module convenor.